albertogaspar/dts/README.md

 # DTS - Deep Time-Series Forecasting

 DTS is a [Keras](https://keras.io/) library that provides multiple deep architectures aimed at multi-step time-series forecasting.

 The [Sacred](https://github.com/IDSIA/sacred) library is used to keep track of different experiments and allow their reproducibility.
+If you have Tensorflow >= 1.14.0 then you need to check out this [issue](https://github.com/IDSIA/sacred/issues/493) .
 ## Installation
 DTS is compatible with Python 3.5+, and is tested on Ubuntu 16.04.
 To install dts from source: